Types of bucket elevators:

 Continuous Discharge Elevator:

 In a continuous discharge elevator, buckets are mounted without any gap on a chain or belt.
-This type of elevator often used for handling larger lumps of material that may be difficult to convey by centrifugal type.
-The buckets used with this type of elevator are given such a shape that the belt or chain passes over the head wheel, the flanged end of the preceding bucket acts as a chute to lead the material to the discharge spout.
+This type of elevator is often used for handling larger lumps of material that may be difficult to convey by centrifugal type.
+The buckets used with this type of elevator are given such a shape that the belt or chain passes over the head wheel.
+The flanged end of the preceding bucket acts as a chute to lead the material to the discharge spout.
 These elevators operate at a speed range of 30 to 50 m/min, which is much slower than that of the centrifugal discharge type.
 Continuous discharge elevators are not fed by the scooping action of the buckets through the heap of material.
 A loading leg effects, feeding of material.
-The slow speed and gentle method of loading and discharging makes this type of elevator suitable for fragile, fluffy or pulverised materials.
-It can operate in the vertical or inclined condition.
+The slow speed and gentle method of loading and discharging makes this type of elevator suitable for fragile, fluffy or pulverized materials.
+It can operate in a vertical or inclined condition.

 3. Dry chemicals

 This type of elevator is similar to the centrifugal discharge elevator except for two distinguishing features.
 The buckets are spaced at the regular pitch and mounted on two strands of chains, and are provided with a snub wheel under the head sprockets to ensure inverting of the bucket for complete discharge.
 The speed of the bucket is slow, in the range of 35–40 m/min.